 After going through a bad breakup, a character very quickly jumps into a new relationship.
-Often they're not emotionally prepared for the new relationship, but go into one because they're hurting.
+Often they're not emotionally prepared for the new relationship but go into one because they're hurting.
 The rebound lover is thus usually a Romantic False Lead.
 Oftentimes they are a Suspiciously Similar Substitute or a Replacement Goldfish.

 Note that this does NOT cover instances where a person leaves their significant other for someone new.
 They have to break up, then leap into the new relationship.
 Additionally, it's not just "the relationship after a big breakup."
 The emotional vulnerability is a large part of the trope.